DolphDev/siren/README.md

 Create  NWS.request() instance.

-    weather = NWS.request("us") #us is statecode. you can add a true-false to the argument to set if it should immedialetly request data on this instance (True = Get Data), False = Dont get data)
+    weather = NWS.request.nws("us") #us is statecode. you can add a true-false to the argument to set if it should immedialetly request data on this instance (True = Get Data), False = Dont get data)

 To get new alert date use .refresh()